 Another rumoured development deserves a mention.
 This was the report in 2003 that the left-leaning Guardian was to launch a weekly political magazine in the US in time for the start of the 2004 presidential campaign.
 Guardian in America never appeared but the paper's website, and a weekly summary of the paper, are very popular in the US.
 However, the costs of a magazine launch in the US would be horrendous – especially at a time when newspapers face the peril of trying to establish an online publishing model.

-In 1978, relations between the FT and the Economist took a turn for the worse when the former announced plans to launch a weekly edition in the US, just as the Economist was starting a big circulation drive there.
+In 1978, relations between the FT and the Economist took a turn for the worse when the former set out plans for a weekly edition in the US, just as the Economist was starting a circulation drive there.
 The FT's World Business Weekly flopped however.
 It turned out US company managers did not want an international alternative to their local magazines.
 The FT retreated and passed on the 20,000-30,000 subscribers to the Economist.

-It is difficult to see any of the announced launches chipping away at its crown.
-The likes of the Business might have had some effect at the edges, but the Economist's reputation, bolstered by very clever advertising over decades, saw off the usurper in the UK and the title is firmly established in the psyche of the business world.
+It is difficult to see any of the announced launches taking The Economist's crown.
+The likes of the Business might have an effect at the edges, but the Economist's reputation, bolstered by clever advertising over decades, saw off the usurper and the title is firmly established in the psyche of the business world.

 The Economist itself has identified competition from the expanding analysis in daily papers as a barrier to selling more copies in the UK: 'That became especially true in the 1960s and 1970s, when British daily papers started to carry more of the interpretive, argumentative and analytical articles that had traditionally been the preserve of the weeklies.'
 That is the route the FT has taken, reading increasingly like the Economist, often with more analysis than news on its pages these days.
 So efforts were focused on expanding sales overseas.

 Internationally, Monocle, Portfolio and Vanity Fair were fighting it out for high-end fashion advertising, which is not the Economists's patch.
-However, the Economist saw them all coming and in September 2007 expanded its annual lifestyle publication Intelligent Life into a quarterly magazine with the slogan 'Lifestyle.
+However, in September 2007 the Economist turned its annual Intelligent Life into a quarterly with the slogan 'Lifestyle.
 Now with substance.'
 It was edited by Ed Carr (a former FT news editor).
 The large format title is sold in the UK, continental Europe, the Middle East and Africa.